junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "As long as it doesn't require me to paint on that wall, I'm all in," Obi-Wan jokes, feeling his heart lifted.

 Anakin shoves his shoulder playfully.
-"That's the easy part, we can train you."
+"That's the easy part, we can teach you.
+Just need some practice."

 Obi-Wan straightens his face again, "Besides, with me helping from the inside, we might actually have a chance to win."

 "We'll need a more detailed plan.
 I'll call in a meeting tomorrow to go over everything we have, to get people ready.
-We might need another week to get everyone enough weapon and ammunition."
+We might need another week to get everyone enough weapons and ammunition."
 Anakin starts packing things up.

-"And I'll go back to see if there's any change in the Palace, if anyone raises suspicion.
-I'll let you know once I'm back."
+"And I will go back to see if there is any change in the Palace, if anyone raises suspicion.
+I will let you know once I'm back."
 Obi-Wan puts on his imperial armor again, over the jacket Anakin lent -- no, gifted -- him.
 The armor is cold and rigid, uncomfortable to wear, even worse to move around with.
 Obi-Wan buckles it up in silence.
-Anakin helps with over his shoulder on his back.
+Anakin helps with those over his shoulder and behind his back.
+Their fingers brush briefly, and the boy takes his hand back.

 "You know where to find the meeting information."
-Anakin throws the bag onto his bag.
+Anakin throws the bag onto his back.
 "I'll see you tomorrow."

 "That's a date," Obi-Wan answers without thinking, examining his wearing one last time.
 He lifts his head to find Anakin's amused, raised eyebrows.
 Hastily, he amends, "Not what you're thinking.
-I mean like, that's deal."
+I mean like, that's a deal."
 His cheeks burn slightly.

 "I'm not thinking anything," Anakin chuckles.
 "I don't know *who* is thinking."